ebuckley/htmx-examples/README.md

 ## Example 1: a simple form in htmx

-We have a simple form here which submits to the `/message/` endpoint, and then targets it's ocntent to another div to append the output
+We have a simple form here which submits to the `/message/` endpoint, and then targets it's content to another div to append the output

 ## Example 2: routing just the part you want.